 There Are Misconceptions About Cocaine Use

 One of the reasons that many people use cocaine is because they believe that it is a harmless drug.
-They believe that they can use this drug without experiencing any negative effects.
+They think that they can use this drug without experiencing any adverse effects.
 However, nothing could be further from the truth.

 Numerous studies have confirmed that cocaine use can increase the risk of a stroke and heart attack.
 In fact, it is estimated that 500,000 people in the United States visit the emergency room each year due to cocaine use.
 Cocaine can also increase a person’s risk of participating in a violent crime.
 Furthermore, it can ruin a person’s career and relationships with other people.

 Researchers believe that the media can play a role in drug use.
 Cocaine use is often portrayed as something fun and harmless in television shows and movies.
 There are also songs that glamorize cocaine use.

 Many people use cocaine because they like the way that it makes them feel.
 Cocaine causes a person to experience an intense feeling of euphoria.
 However, the euphoric feeling that a person gets while using cocaine is short-lived.
 After the feeling has gone, a person is likely to experience feelings of depression.

 They will also start to crave the drug more.
 That is why a person continues to keep using cocaine.
 The craving for cocaine can be so intense that a person will go to great lengths just to feed their addiction.